sanamehta/habita-wise0/README.md

-# habita - wise
-Habita-Wise is an AI-powered tenant advocacy platform designed to empower renters by addressing systemic challenges in the rental housing market.
-The app helps tenants navigate landlord disputes, understand their legal rights, and access actionable resources for resolving rental issues.
-Combining data-driven insights with advanced automation, Habita-Wise provides tools like personalized legal guidance, automated document generation, and seamless communication support, such as making calls or filing complaints.
+# Habita-Wise: Legal Tenant Rights Assistant 🏠⚖️

+## Overview

+Tenant Rights Assistant is an AI-powered Streamlit application designed to help tenants navigate complex legal situations, understand their rights, and take informed actions when facing issues with their rental properties.

-Key features include:
+### Key Features

 - AI-Driven Guidance: Through conversational interaction, the app collects tenant issues, retrieves insights from a database of historical landlord-tenant cases, and predicts the likelihood of success in legal disputes.